itamarhaber/redis-doc-utils/md/georadius.md

 By default the command returns the items to the client.
 It is possible to store the results with one of these options:

-* `!STORE`: Store the items in a sorted set populated with their geospatial information.
+* `STORE`: Store the items in a sorted set populated with their geospatial information.
-* `!STOREDIST`: Store the items in a sorted set populated with their distance from the center as a floating point number, in the same unit specified in the radius.
+* `STOREDIST`: Store the items in a sorted set populated with their distance from the center as a floating point number, in the same unit specified in the radius.

 ## Read-only variants

-Since `GEORADIUS` and `GEORADIUSBYMEMBER` have a `STORE` and `STOREDIST` option they are technically flagged as writing commands in the Redis command table.
-For this reason read-only replicas will flag them, and Redis Cluster replicas will redirect them to the master instance even if the connection is in read-only mode (see the `READONLY` command of Redis Cluster).
+Since `GEORADIUS` and [`GEORADIUSBYMEMBER`](./georadiusbymember) have a `STORE` and `STOREDIST` option they are technically flagged as writing commands in the Redis command table.
+For this reason read-only replicas will flag them, and Redis Cluster replicas will redirect them to the master instance even if the connection is in read-only mode (see the [`READONLY`](./readonly) command of Redis Cluster).

 Breaking the compatibility with the past was considered but rejected, at least for Redis 4.0, so instead two read-only variants of the commands were added.
 They are exactly like the original commands but refuse the `STORE` and `STOREDIST` options.
-The two variants are called `GEORADIUS_RO` and `GEORADIUSBYMEMBER_RO`, and can safely be used in replicas.
+The two variants are called [`GEORADIUS_RO`](./georadius_ro) and [`GEORADIUSBYMEMBER_RO`](./georadiusbymember_ro), and can safely be used in replicas.

 Both commands were introduced in Redis 3.2.10 and Redis 4.0.0 respectively.